mehulagg/gitlab/doc/development/agent/index.md

 [bidirectional streaming](https://grpc.io/docs/guides/concepts/#bidirectional-streaming-rpc)
 to allow the connection acceptor (the gRPC server, GitLab Kubernetes Agent Server) to act as a client, sending requests as gRPC replies.
-The client-server relationship is inverted because the connection must by initiated from inside the Kubernetes cluster to bypass any firewall or NAT the cluster may be located behind.
+The client-server relationship is inverted because the connection must be initiated from inside the Kubernetes cluster to bypass any firewall or NAT the cluster may be located behind.
 To learn more about this inversion, read [issue #212810](https://gitlab.com/gitlab-org/gitlab/-/issues/212810).